On this page

-A Commonwealth Seniors Health Card can help you to get cheaper health care.
-As an Age Pensioner, you’ll be eligible for a Commonwealth Seniors Health Card, provided that:
+A Commonwealth Seniors Health Card can help you get cheaper health care.
+As an Age Pensioner, you’ll be eligible for a Commonwealth Seniors Health Card, provided that you:

-- you don’t qualify for any other government payment from the Department of Human Services or the Department of Veterans’ Affairs.
+- Don’t qualify for any other government payment from Services Australia or the Department of Veterans’ Affairs

-- you pass another income test that has different criteria than the Age Pension income test.
+- Pass another income test that has different criteria than the Age Pension income test

-- you are an Australian resident and you’re currently living in Australia.
+- Are an Australian resident and currently living in Australia.

 SAPTO (Senior Australians and Pensioners Tax Offset) is a tax offset that’s available to eligible pensioners in Australia.
-It can reduce or even totally eliminate your tax liability.
-However, it can’t be used to generate you a tax refund.
+It can reduce or even eliminate your tax liability, but it can’t be used to give you a tax refund.

-You may also be eligible for a pension supplement and an energy supplement to help you with your pharmaceutical and utilities bills.
-You may also be eligible for rent assistance.
+If you receive the Age Pension you may also be eligible for a pension supplement and an energy supplement to help with your pharmaceutical and utilities bills, as well as rent assistance.

-Your eligibility for the Age Pension is assessed by the Department of Human Services via Centrelink.
+Your eligibility for the Age Pension is assessed by Services Australia via Centrelink.
 The information contained in this article is general in nature.